vala-lang/vala-docs/docs/developer-guides/documentation/vala-for-java-programmers/02-types-and-syntax/01-basic-types.md

 - `int.max (5, 7)` calls the static `max` method on the `int` type,
   returning the maximum value between `5` and `7`.

-These are just a few examples of the methods available on Vala\'s basic types.
+These are just a few examples of the methods available on Vala's basic types.